Stroma, Scotland: 19th and 20th centuries

 Describing life on Stroma, Simpson commented:

 There would be about fifty houses or crofts, small crofts, but they were reckoned to be better off than the fisherman in, say, Wick or Keiss.
 They set the croft down before they went off on the herring fishing – the herring was a big industry in that days.
 When the men went to the herring fishing, they had the croft ploughed; the women fed the sheep and the cattle and milked the cow, and when they came home from the fishing they had tatties for the winter feed and then they cut their harvest.
 When the herring fishing was finished, it was harvest time — it was a seasonal fishing, and it suited the Stroma men perfectly because their wives attended to the crofts.
 You could say the women in Stroma were liberated well before women's lib.
 They'd got men's work to do – milk cows, make butter; they were very industrious women.
 And then when the husband comes home they'd have a fat pig to kill – that was your winter meat, all salted.

+The Fishery Board for Scotland maintained statistics for Stroma.
+These seem to indicate that in the years before the First World War a declining number of fishermen with a smaller number of vessels succeeded in increasing the quantity and value of the catch: